 System & Varnish Settings:

-Varnish Cache Lifetime: The time period for which Varnish caches content before being refreshed is called cache lifetime or Time-To-Live (TTL).
-The default value is set to 4 hours.
-You can change Varnish Cache Lifetime according to what you want.
+- Varnish Cache Lifetime: The time period for which Varnish caches content before being refreshed is called cache lifetime or Time-To-Live (TTL).

 In the Packages tab, you can find a bunch of settings you can adjust as per your requirement.
 They are:

-Upgrade or downgrade to a different version of your PHP using the Cloudways Platform.
-You can also check available PHP extensions/modules and the application compatibility with your chosen PHP version.
+- Upgrade or downgrade to a different version of your PHP and check available PHP extensions/modules and the application compatibility with your chosen PHP version.

-Elasticsearch is an open-source, highly available search engine custom-built for cloud servers, based on the distributed restful API.
-You can enable and disable ElasticSearch from here.
+- Elasticsearch is an open-source, highly available search engine custom-built for cloud servers, based on the distributed restful API.

-Redis is used to power up object caching using the Object Cache Pro plugin on your WordPress application.
-From this option, you can enable and disable Redis.
+- Redis is used to power up object caching using the Object Cache Pro plugin on your WordPress website.

 Optimizing servers in Cloudways means cleaning up all unwanted files to increase free space on your server.
 Running out of storage space may crash your website.